- Professor and Head of the Department

-The Ph.D. program will conclude with the examination and oral defense of the completed thesis in accordance with the appropriate sections of the GENERAL REGULATIONS governing the School of Graduate Studies.
+The Ph.D. program will conclude with the examination and oral defence of the completed thesis in accordance with the appropriate sections of the General Regulations governing the School of Graduate Studies.

 A selection of the following graduate courses will be offered to meet the requirements of candidates as far as the resources of the Department will allow:

 - 6000 Development of Geographical Thought